codeangler/vpc-endpoints-lab/verify-gateway.md

 1. Refer to the collected output values from your CloudFormation stack.
 Note the value of the "UnrestrictedS3Bucket" output.
 You will substitute this value into the commands below.

 **Ensure that your session is connected to the Cloud9 instance.
-You will execute steps 2 and 3 from the Cloud9 EC2 instance bash prompt:**
+You will execute step 2 from the Cloud9 EC2 instance bash prompt:**

 2. Execute the commands provided below AFTER replacing the values of <UnrestrictedS3Bucket> with the output value collected in step 1.
 Make note of the results.